lucaswang977/webdev-learn-nodejs/css/CSSLearningNotes.md

     - The width and height properties are respected.
     - padding, margin, and border will cause other elements to be pushed away from the box.

+  * display: content
+    - Structuring elements logically without affecting the visual layout.
+    - Making an element's box disappear while keeping its children in the DOM and layout flow.

 ## Specificity
   - Inline styles have the highest priority.
   - ID selectors are stronger than class selectors.